AathreyaG/reactai-starter/analysis.md

 ### Problem Statement Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce (AWF) to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
   - **CSV Upload**: Users should be able to upload CSV files containing product data.
+The file upload size is limited to 100MB.
   - **Search and Edit**: Users should be able to search through the catalog and edit product details.
-  - **Download and Publish**: Users should be able to download the catalog or publish it to GSA marketplaces.
+  - **Download and Publish**: Users should be able to download the catalog or prepare it for publishing to GSA marketplaces.

 - **Data Structure**:
   - The CSV file contains fields like NSN, rep_office, common_name, Description, Price, UI, and AAC.